php-resque/resque/README.md

 #### beforePerform ####

-Called before the `setUp` and `perform` methods on a job are run.
+Called before the `perform` methods on a job are run.
 Argument passed contains the instance of `Job` for the job about to be run.

-You can prevent execution of the job by throwing an exception of `Resque_Job_DontPerform`.
-Any other exceptions thrown will be treated as if they were thrown in a job, causing the job to fail.

 #### afterPerform ####

-Called after the `perform` and `tearDown` methods on a job are run.
-Argument passed contains the instance of `Job` that was just run.
+Called after the `perform` methods on a job are run.
+Argument passed contains the instance of the `Job` and job instance that was just run.

 Any exceptions thrown will be treated as if they were thrown in a job, causing the job to be marked as having failed.